openpaymentseurope/docs/docs/quickstart_ais.md

 }
 ```

 Note: `scope`contains information about what part of the API the access token should be valid for.
-For example, if you want an access token for making requests to the PIS API for corporate accounts, `scope` will contain "paymentinitiation corporate".
 #### Result
 ```javascript
 accessToken = response.data.access_token;